mattymo18/BIOS-611-ProJ-1/Proj-1/README.md

 USAGE
 -----
-You will neeed Docker and the ability to run Docker as your current user.
+You'll need Docker and the ability to run Docker as your current user.

+You'll need to build the container:

+    > docker build . -t project-env

-This Docker container is based on rocker verse.
-To connect run
+This Docker container is based on rocker/verse.
+To run rstudio server:

-    > docker run -v `pwd`:/home/rstudio -p 8787:8787 -e PASSWORD=mypass -t project-env
+    > docker run -v `pwd`:/home/rstudio -p 8787:8787\
+      -e PASSWORD=mypass -t project-env

-Then connect to machine on port 8787
+Then connect to the machine on port 8787.